schome1/stl-drone/README.md

-# stl-drone-75mm-indoor
+# stl-drone
- STL files for 75mm indoor drone.
+ STL files for drones.